Shellyspike/Primo/Primo.Office.MyOffice_en.md

 A element that writes data from a range of cells into the Table.
 Includes the following properties:

 1. **Table**:
-   - Add headers — Add table column headers.
+   - Add headers — add table column headers.
-   - As text — Insert value as text.
+   - As text — insert value as text.
-   - Direction — Direction of cell shift:
+   - Direction — direction of cell shift:
      - Down
      - Right
-   - Expand range — Automatically expand the range to fit the data.
+   - Expand range — automatically expand the range to fit the data.
-   - Number format — Format of the input number (#,#).
+   - Number format — format of the input number (#,#).
-   - Overwrite — Indicator to overwrite data.
+   - Overwrite — indicator to overwrite data.
-   - Range — Cell range to write (A1:D12).
+   - Range — cell range to write (A1:D12).
+Mandatory.
    - Sheet index.
    - Sheet name.
-   - Variable (information) — Variable for storing cell information data.
+   - Variable (information) — variable for storing cell information data.
-   - Variable (table) — Variable for storing table value data.
+   - Variable (table) — variable for storing table value data.
-   - Variable (text) — Variable for storing text value data.
+   - Variable (text) — variable for storing text value data.

 #### "Cell input" Element

 This element writes data into a cell of the Table.
 Includes the following properties:

 1. **Table**:
-   - As text — Insert value as text.
+   - As text — insert value as text.
-   - Cell — Cell index.
+   - Cell — cell index.
+Mandatory.
-   - Number format — Format of the input number (#,#).
+   - Number format — format of the input number (#,#).
    - Sheet index.
    - Sheet name.
-   - Text.
+   - Text — mandatory.

 #### "Insert columns" Element

 A element that inserts columns into a sheet of the Table.
 Includes the following properties:

 1. **Table**:
-   - Index — Index of the column, to the right of which the insertion will occur.
+   - Index — index of the column, to the right of which the insertion will occur.
 If not specified, the insertion is done at the end of the sheet.
-   - Quantity — Number of columns to insert.
+   - Quantity — number of columns to insert.
+Mandatory.
    - Sheet index.
    - Sheet name.